Stress and the Emotional Brain

 Understanding this can replace self-criticism with compassion.
 You are not broken.
 Your nervous system is doing its best to cope.
 And with the right support, it can learn to shift out of survival mode and back into balance.

-Next, we’ll explore how the brain’s reward system shapes motivation — and why some habits feel so easy to repeat while others take time to build.
+Next we explore how the brain’s reward system shapes motivation — and why some habits feel so easy to repeat while others take time to build.